richardaum/daily-pick/README.md

 You need to create a private Slack application.
 Follow [this resource](https://api.slack.com/apps?new_app=1) to make it happen.
 After creating an application, look for to the following features: `Interactivity & Shortcuts` and `Slash Commands` - those will be used to configure how your instance will be served (see [Hosting](#Hosting)).

-The following environment variables are related and must be defined on your side:
+The following environment variables are required and must be defined on your side:

 | Variable | Located at |
 | -- | -- |